WIBQ: WIBQ moves to 1230 AM

 On June 14, 2011, the Bott Broadcasting Company obtained the construction permit for 1230 AM in Terre Haute as WYGJ, bringing the frequency back to life in the city since the demise of WBUZ, the station that had replaced WBOW when it moved to a new 640 AM facility in the early 1990s.
 With three months before the permit was to expire, in March 2014, Bott sold the permit to Midwest to relocate WIBQ from 1300 to 1230.
-The WYGJ call letters moved to 1300 AM, which went silent and was turned in to the FCC.
+The WYGJ call letters moved to 1300 AM, which went silent and was turned in to the Federal Communications Commission (FCC).

+On January 12, 2026, WIBQ went off the air and its license was surrendered to the FCC.
+The licensed was cancelled on that date.
+Its 97.9 FM translator changed its parent station to WTHI-HD2 and changed its format to oldies as "Superhits 97.9".